Who May Be Responsible For a Florida T-Bone Accident?

 - Severe orthopedic and internal injuries

-Many of these injuries prove to be fatal, resulting in wrongful death.
+Many of these severe injuries, such as traumatic brain injury, can be fatal, resulting in a wrongful death claim.
 Occupants of the side-struck vehicle who survive a T-bone collision often face lasting physical and emotional trauma, not to mention the substantial financial burdens that an unexpected, catastrophic injury can impose upon a victim and their family.

-For those who survive but are injured, they could miss days, weeks, or even months at work and have thousands of dollars in medical and rehabilitation expenses.
+Those who survive but are injured could miss days, weeks, or even months at work and have thousands of dollars in medical and rehabilitation expenses.
 This may be true even if they fully recover.
 In addition, they may have a significantly damaged or totaled vehicle, as well as additional expenses.

 Types of T-Bone Car Accident Damages

-With these T-bone car accident injuries come a host of damages that can turn someone’s life upside down.
-The most obvious of these injuries are medical bills that often end up being the most expensive.
+With these T-bone car accident injuries come a host of damages that can turn someone's life upside down.
+The most obvious of these injuries are medical bills that often end up being the largest portion of a typical T-bone accident settlement.
 Even people with good health insurance and money saved for emergencies can have a difficult time contending with the wave of bills that can easily drown someone in debt.

-T-bone accidents that cause catastrophic injuries can result in long periods of time in treatment and recovery, which means a lot of lost wages that are desperately needed to cover other damages.
-In addition to wages, they may also miss out on benefits and other income, such as commissions.
+T-bone accidents that cause catastrophic injuries can result in long periods of time in treatment and recovery, which means a lot of lost wages that are desperately needed to cover other expenses.
+In addition to wages, they may also miss out on benefits, raises, and other income, such as commissions.

 It isn't unusual for people to lose their jobs outright because of the effects of a severe car accident injury that can cause them to abandon their entire careers.
 T-bone accident injuries can also cause non-economic damages, such as pain and suffering or mental anguish, due to the trauma such a violent event can inflict.